Debut Shopify Theme in 2026: Should You Still Use It?

 Debut was known for:

-- A clean storefront layout
+- A clean, minimal storefront layout

-- Simple homepage sections
+- Simple homepage sections including a slideshow, promotional banners, and featured collections

 - Basic product and collection presentation

-- A low learning curve for beginners
+- A low learning curve — ideal for beginners with no coding experience

 Is Debut Still Relevant in 2026?